Also available as PDF. Code at GitHub.

 The pack presents the simplest connection to an I2C

 controller.
-It does not use i2c_msg
+It does not use i2c_msg but instead leaves that step to

 future iterations.
 That would eliminate task switching between transfer